geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Add_Users_and_Groups.md

 1. On the LON-DC1 VM, the **Microsoft 365 admin center** should still be open in Internet Explorer from the prior lab.
 In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Users** and then select **Active users**.

 2. In the **Active users** list, you will see that the only user is the default **MOD Administrator** account.
-Since you’re taking on the role of Holly Dickson in this lab scenario, you will create a user account for yourself, and you will assign yourself the Microsoft 365 role of Global Administrator.
+Since you’re taking on the role of Holly Spencer in this lab scenario, you will create a user account for yourself, and you will assign yourself the Microsoft 365 role of Global Administrator.
 You will also create several other user accounts that will be used throughout the remaining labs in this course.

 3. In the **Active Users** window, select **Add a user**.